Skip to content

 They arrived back at the Britannia, kissed each other goodnight and went off to their rooms.
 After he had finished packing, Michael spent a few moments catching up with his notes.
 He wrote:

 Being a writer makes you a different person.
 Other people take photos and collect souvenirs but these don’t tell the whole story.
 Keeping notes about what you do, what people said, things that happened… it brings it all back and helps you remember how you felt about it and what it all meant.
 I am so glad I took the time to write everything down as we went along.
-I would never remember all these details when we get back.
+I will never remember all these details when we get back.
 I suppose it is possible that one day I might even turn these notes into a book.
 Everyone thinks I am really odd because I do all this writing.
 It’s not the kind of thing that holidaymakers would usually do.
-For them it’s just another holiday.
+For them, it’s just another holiday.
 For me, it has been the greatest experience of my life.
 When I get back, I know I will write many poems about the experiences I have had.
-These two weeks have create many very strong emotions in me and I need to express them with my pen.
+These two weeks have created many very strong emotions in me and I need to express them with my pen.

 Michael went to bed and his dreams flooded over him.
 He dreamt about Romans, the ways of simple fisherfolk, strange houses with shuttered windows, dancing to tunes never heard before and singing songs in made-up Italian words, meeting people from foreign lands and Manchester … and his dreams repeated, in this way, for most of the rest of his adult life.